zalenix/portaldocs/portal-sdk/generated/top-extensions-parameter-collectors.md

     @return The data that should be returned to the calling parameter collector.

-* **commitResult? (editScopeData: TEditScope): void**

-	A callback invoked when the user dismisses the provider.
+* **commitResult? (editScopeData: TEditScope): void**: 	A callback invoked when the user dismisses the provider.
 If you need to begin a provisioning operation that adds a startboard part and collapses the current journey, you can do so in this callback.
 You should not commence any other server-side operation from this callback, because the blade will have closed before it completes, so the user would not be able to see the result.

-	@param editScopeData The data stored in the provider's edit scope.
+	@param editScopeData The data stored in the provider's `EditScope`.

+You can specify the `commitResult` callback for scenarios that invoke a provisioning operation that adds a startboard part and collapses the current journey when the provider is dismissed.

 The full source of this ParameterProvider implementation can be found within the SamplesExtension under SamplesExtension\Extension\Client\ParameterCollection\ParameterProviders.

-<a name="introduction-to-parameter-collection-implementing-a-parameter-collector-using-pdl-not-recommended"></a>
+<a name="parameter-collection-implementing-a-parameter-collector-using-pdl-not-recommended"></a>
 ## Implementing a Parameter Collector using PDL (not recommended)

 To define a Parameter Collector the 'ParameterCollector' attribute is applied in PDL to the BladeAction that is responsible for launching your parameter provider blade